Towards detecting traces of non-contact quantum friction in the corrections of the accumulated geometric phase

 We acknowledge F. D. Mazzitelli for useful comments.
 We are supported by UBA, CONICET and ANPCyT--Argentina.
 R. S. Decca acknowledges support from the National Science Foundation through grants PHY-1607360 and PHY-1707985 and financial and technical support from the IUPUI Nanoscale Imaging Center, the IUPUI Integrated Nanosystems Development Institute, and the Indiana University Center for Space Symmetries.
 M. B. Farias acknowledges financial support from the national Research Fund Luxembourg under CORE Grant No. 11352881.\\

 {\textbf{CONTRIBUTIONS}}\\

+In balance all authors contributed equally to the work.
 F.L. proposed the idea.
 F.L. and M.B.F. performed the calculations of the model.
 The numerical simulations were carried out by A.S. and P.I.V.
 R.S.D. contributed to the experimental setup.
 All of us participated in the discussions and the writing of the manuscript.\\

 {\textbf{COMPETING INTERESTS}}\\

 The authors declare no conflict of interest.\\